reflectivity/reflectivity.github.io/projects/simple_model.md

 - `layer`
 - `material`
 - `composite` material mixture
-- `roghness` sigma of the errorfunction describing the density variation at an 'interface'
+- `roughness` sigma of the error function describing the density variation at an 'interface'
 - `composition`
 - `density` (which one?)
 - `mass_density`